rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 I thought i was crazy, but never cared.
 Apparently, there are people crazier than me.
 Snippets after i blew my shit.
 Was in a cheap orlando apartment with a very costly internet when this happened. <br>

 The reason we are sharing this particular `personal' message is that we have carried this burden long.
 They deserve to be finally out in the open.
-It is bigger than me.
+It is bigger than us.
 All credit goes to MLCollective.
-Please help us stay grounded.
-If i ever behave badly, slap me willya :-).
-And ill get back to living my life.
-I finally  have the closure i needed.
-And don't worry, i  know when to keep my mouth shut.<br>
+All other things are classified by the MLCollective.

 <b>A good scientist always cherishes paradoxes, and does not settle until he has turned the oyster back into a pearl</b>.
 This line stayed with me, when Huntron addressed some students at IIT-Bombay.
-I never had the privilege for being one of those students, since i failed the exams i took.
-Didn't even make it past the shortlist.
-But, surely our lives cant be governed by six hours spent in an exam-hall.
-But i did listen to the video, which seemed to resonate with me. <br>
+I did listen to the video, which seemed to have struck some deep chord. <br>

 Hmm, So this writing style seems important, <br>
 For correct prose, <br>